dankamongmen/scblockchain/doc/networking.md

 `-A` arguments will be grouped into a single advertisement.
 If `-A` is not provided with `-r`, the node can still be connected to, but will not be advertised.

+When responding to PeerDiscovery RPCs, the node can include an advertisement for itself.
+Likewise, the node can send a NodeAdvertisement one-way RPC to advertise itself to a connected peer.
+Peers may do whatever they like with an advertisement.
+It is considered bad form to send the same NodeAdvertisement more than once on a connection.

+NodeAdvertisements are currently timestamped with the node startup time, and it is thought that they might one day be named and signed.

 ## Public key infrastructure